-Reference Date of publication "Total" releasea (PBq) Approach used Comments ] Cs Achim et al. [A2] September 2012 400 10 Reverse modelling Based solely on CTBTO measurements in the northern hemisphere.
-Release of l in particulate form estimated to be 100 PBq.
+Reference Data of publication Total release a (PBq) Americant Comments Reference Date of publication ] Cs Approach used Comments Achim et al. [A2] September 2012 400 10 Reverse modelling Based solely on CTBTO measurements in the northern hemisphere.
+Release of I in particulate form estimated to be 100 PBq.
 Estimate of total release was more uncertain and relied on assumptions about gas-particulate conversion of iodine Kobayashi et al. [K18] 15 March 2013 200 13 Reverse modelling Further refinement of Terada et al. [T19] to provide a better estimate (i.e. not interpolated) of radionuclides dispersed directly over the ocean.
 Coupled atmospheric and oceanic dispersion simulations with observed concentrations of Cs in the Pacific Ocean Saunier et al. [S3] 25 November 2013 d 106 15.5 Inverse modelling Used an original approach (using IRSN codes) to inverse modelling based solely on dose-rate measurements from 57 monitoring stations in Japan.
-Source term estimate limited to releases that were partly or wholly dispersed over Japanese land mass a The various estimates of "total release" are not all directly comparable.
-Many of the estimates of "total" release do not actually represent the total and, where appropriate, this is indicated in the comments column.
+Source term estimate limited to releases that were partly or wholly dispersed over Japanese land mass a The various estimates of total release are not all directly comparable.
+Many of the estimates of total release do not actually represent the total and, where appropriate, this is indicated in the comments column.
 Some estimates were for releases over prescribed time periods.
 Estimates based on reverse or inverse modelling used different approaches in estimating the releases that were dispersed wholly over the ocean: in some cases these releases were estimated by interpolating between estimates of releases that were obtained by simulating dispersion over the Japanese land mass (i.e. where environmental measurements were made); in others the component of the total release that was dispersed wholly or partially over the Japanese land mass was simply not included in the total; and in one case, environmental measurements made on land were supplemented with measurements made in ocean water in order to estimate the total release.